-This is the stage when the sugar mixture reaches around 240°f / 116°c.
-You can test this with a candy thermometer or by dropping a spoonful of the hot caramel into a glass of cold water.
-When the caramel hits the water, it will form a soft and malleable ball when it hits the water.
+Soft Ball Stage – This is the stage when the sugar mixture reaches around 240°f / 116°c.
+You can test this with a candy thermometer or spoon some hot caramel into a glass of ice-cold water.
+The caramel will form a soft and malleable ball when it hits the water.

 The baking soda